acemod/ACE3/wiki/feature/spectator.md

 ### 1.3 Spectatable Sides

-Spectatable sides can simply be considered an extra layer of filtering for the spectatable unit list.
-Again, there are two methods of controlling the spectatable sides:
+Spectatable sides can be considered another filter for the unit list to determine which units are available to spectate base on their side.
+As such, units can also be whitelisted from this filter as detailed above.
+There are two stages in the spectatable sides mechanism:

+- Side list
 - Side filter
-- Side list

-The side list is exactly what it sounds like, a list of sides spectatable by the local client.
-However, unlike spectatable units the side list remains static and can only be updated manually.
-This is because the side filter is applied on top of the side list whenever the unit list is automatically maintained - meaning the unit list will update if the player changes side or if the side relations change.

-Note that the unit whitelist/blacklist also serves to override this side filtering mechanism.

-The default side list is `[west,east,resistance,civilian]` and to update it (on the local client) function `ace_spectator_fnc_updateSpectatableSides` can be used:
+The side list is a list of sides *possible* to spectate on the local client, by default this is always `[west,east,resistance,civilian]` and does not change.
+To update it (on the local client) function `ace_spectator_fnc_updateSpectatableSides` can be used:

 ```
  * Arguments: